Autodiscover service in Exchange Server

 https://<ExchangeServer>/autodiscover/autodiscover.xml (for example,

 You can run the Exchange ActiveSync Autodiscover and Outlook Autodiscover tests in the Microsoft Remote Connectivity Analyzer.
-If the user is using a local wireless network to connect to Exchange Online, the user should run both tests to make sure that the local network allows for connections to the ActiveSync endpoints.
+If the user is using a local wireless network to connect to Exchange, the user should run both tests to make sure that the local network allows for connections to the ActiveSync endpoints.

 You can get help for planning and deploying Autodiscover services as part of your Exchange deployment in Planning and deployment for Exchange Server.